thlorenz/replpad/README.md

 ```
 pad > .help
 _______________
-.append         Appends the last entered line to the last file that was sourced in the repl
+.append         Appends the last entered parsable chunk of code or the last line to the last file that was sourced in the repl
 _______________
 .clear          Break, and also clear the local context
 _______________